ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+If I should die to nig it
+Mr friends would look upon my quiet face
-id it in its resting place,
+Before they laid it in its resting place,
 And, laying snow-white flowers against my
 hair.
 Would smooth it down with tearful tender­